Manage & Monitor Online Reviews

 Is it really just one simple review that could destroy your business?
 Based on the previous information, a single bad review could cost the business 30 customers.
 Factor in how much the average sale is, multiply it by 30, and you are left with a large number in the thousands for most businesses.

-The first 48-hours following a bad review are the most critical for an online review.
+The first 48 hours following a bad review are the most critical for an online review.
 Why?
-In many cases, the situation a customer was upset about could be repaired, and the person is willing to remove the bad rating, or update it.
+In many cases, the situation a customer was upset about could be repaired, and the person is willing to remove the bad rating or update it.
 The problem with that bad review being ignored is the harm it has on the future of the business.
 People will make decisions based on that review, so you must act no matter what.

 Removing Bad Reviews

 Some marketing firms try to tell you that there is a “loophole” to removing those bad reviews and they have all the knowledge and experience to do it.
-Here’s the truth, certain reviews can be removed if evidence is submitted to support the reason for the removal.
-However, most review platforms will not remove old or bad reviews as they are consumer opinion.
+Here’s the truth, certain reviews can be removed if the evidence is submitted to support the reason for the removal.
+However, most review platforms will not remove old or bad reviews as they are consumer opinions.
 If a bad review cannot be removed, there is a procedure we follow to help embrace the bad with a proper response.
 We provide important, positive content that is shared to help other people reading a review to gather information from “both sides” prior to making their buying decision.